What is CASS™? The USPS® Coding Accuracy Support System

 What is CASS Processing?

 So what all is involved in CASS processing?
 When a CASS-certified provider runs an address through their software, what is happening?
 While each provider uses its own specific processes, there are some things that are common to all CASS processing.
 The three that are important enough to mention here are address standardizing, address updating, and address validation.
+Feel free to check out the USPS's latest iteration called CASS Cycle O.

 Step 1 - Standardization: Cleaning, Correcting, and Completing an Address